kinghenryg/LearnDevOpsWithStegHub/DevOps_Tooling_Website_Solution/devops_tooling_website_solution.md

 sudo systemctl restart httpd
 ```
 ![disable selinux](./images/disable-selinux.png)

+Repeat similar steps on Web Server 2 and 3 to confirm the website is accessible.

 **10. Update Website Configuration for MySQL Database**
 Modify the `functions.php` file to connect to the MySQL database, and import the database schema using `tooling-db.sql`.